 Well…it lasted till the time I was alerted I’d need an obligatory “yellow fever” vaccine.
 Otherwise, I won’t be allowed to enter my first real African country – Rwanda.
 Hmmm…then my excitement made a huge turn and was replaced by pure fear 🙂 I was no longer that sure I want to face the African mosquitos and all the other threats, waiting for me there.
 It’s an unusual situation because normally I am never scared and am used to start each trip with an open mind.
 Africa just surprised me.

-Anyway, it was a temporary stage and later, after Rwanda, I had the courage to go on and visit South Africa, Botswana and then a short stay in Uganda.
+Anyway, it was a temporary stage and later, after Rwanda, I dared to go on and visit South Africa, the awesome island of Madagascar, Tanzania, Botswana, and then a short stay in Uganda.
 Please be advised, I am talking only about black Africa.
-I do not consider Morocco, Tunisia and Egypt, where I have already been many times as Africa.
-By their mentality, life style, habits and rituals they are much more Middle Eastern than African.
-So in my case, speaking about Africa, I mean mostly all the countries below Sahara desert.
+I do not consider Morocco, Tunisia, and Egypt, where I have already been many times as Africa.
+By their mentality, lifestyle, habits, and rituals they are much more Middle Eastern than African.
+So in my case, speaking about Africa, I mean mostly all the countries below the Sahara desert.

 Africa is still a blank spot in my travel history and is about to be discovered.
 I have just started and will step by step to add my future African accomplishments.
 But no doubt, I am already completely bewitched and have a clear plan to explore Tanzania, Kenya, Mozambique, Malawi in near future.